Wild Ones (Flo Rida album): Singles

 On August 21, 2011, Flo Rida released the album's lead single, titled "Good Feeling", that samples Etta James' song "Something's Got a Hold on Me".
 Produced by Dr. Luke and Cirkut, the song did inspire "Levels" performed by Avicii, which also contains the Etta James sample.
 The song was very successful all across the world, peaking at number 3 on the US Billboard Hot 100 and also it became certified 3× platinum for shipping around two million copies in the US alone.

 The album's title track was released as the album's second single on December 19, 2011, and it features Australian singer-songwriter Sia as a vocalist.
 The song has sold 3,000,000 copies domestically and over 6,000,000 copies globally.
 The album's third single "Whistle" produced by DJ Frank E, was first played on April 16, 2012, on The Kyle and Jackie O Show on Sydney radio station 2Day FM.
 The single reached a peak at number one on the US Billboard Hot 100, which it became very successful around the world.

 The album's fourth single, "I Cry", was inspired by "Cry (Just a Little)" performed by Bingo Players, which samples "Piano in the Dark" performed by Brenda Russell.
 The single reached the top ten in Canada, France, the UK and the US.
 A remix of Sweet Spot featuring Jennifer Lopez was released March 13, 2013.
 The album's sixth single "Let It Roll" was released March 22, 2013.
 The single reached the top 20 in the UK.

 Promotional singles

 Both of the promotional singles in which were released before the album's release, "Hey Jasmin" was released on June 6, 2012, with an accompanying music video.
-"Let it Roll" was released digitally on June 19, 2012.
+Before being released as a full-fledged single, "Let it Roll" was released digitally on June 19, 2012.